pratyagarwal/twenty-crm-nextjs/README.md

-This is a clone of Twenty Crm #1 Open Source Crm
+This is a clone of Twenty Crm #1 Open Source Crm using Nextjs, Tailwind, Zustand, Radix, Typescript